 Remember when everyone on TikTok was going crazy for cowboy caviar?
 I'm totally there!
 This veggie-filled, hearty dip is super flavorful and oh so colorful - perfect for bringing to picnics, potlucks, parties and barbecues.

 I went through many iterations of this recipe, tweaking it each time until I got it just right.
-Ultimately, I landed on this combination of fresh ingredients tossed with a tangy lime dressing that keeps everybody for more.
+Ultimately, I landed on this combination of fresh ingredients tossed with a tangy lime dressing that keeps everybody coming for more.

 Why You'll Love this Recipe